bashtage/ng-numpy-randomstate/README.rst

 |Travis Build Status| |Appveyor Build Status|

-This is a library and generic interface for alternative random generators in Python and Numpy.
+This is a library and generic interface for alternative random generators in Python and NumPy.

 Features
 --------